 The government has announced these changes as part of a campaign to reduce the number of fatal accidents on NSW roads and drivers should be wary of the fines and demerit point losses imposed for breach of the new laws.

-If you’ve received a traffic infringement and want to know more about your legal rights, contact Brazel Moore Lawyers on (020 4324 7699 to speak to an experienced solicitor today.
+If you’ve received a traffic infringement and want to know more about your legal rights, contact Brazel Moore Lawyers on (020 4324 7699 to speak to an experienced Solicitor in Central Coast today.